 - Recieve access to DRJ’s Live Learning Center, if your session is recorded at Fall World 2015.

 To be considered as a speaker for our conference, submit an BRIEF synopsis of the presentation, a speaker biography and a photo.
 Please use the attached form to submit your presentation.
 (See below for submission format guidelines.)
 Remember to indicate your target audience: novice, intermediate, advanced or a combination of levels.
 Also, please note your speaking style.
 An audio or video tape may be submitted if desired.
 INCOMPLETE SUBMISSIONS WILL NOT BE CONSIDERED AND WILL BE DISCARDED.
 We must have all materials submitted in the proper format.

-- BY SUBMITTING A CALL FOR PRESENTATIONS FOR Spring World 2015, YOU ARE COMMITTING YOUR AVAILABILITY TO THE DATES OF THE CONFERENCE.
+- BY SUBMITTING A CALL FOR PRESENTATIONS FOR Fall World 2015, YOU ARE COMMITTING YOUR AVAILABILITY TO THE DATES OF THE CONFERENCE.
 Please mark your calendars.
 We will notify you of your exact session time once the selection process has been completed.